Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

 Before releasing your data entry tool into the world, you will want to pilot it for issues, just like we did for electronic data collection tools (see Section \@ref(collect-electronic)).
 Collect sample responses from team members and collect feedback on what did or did not work well for them while entering data.
 Then download, using your chosen download format, or simply review the data if it is already in its final format (e.g., Microsoft Excel).
 Check that the data looks as you expect it to and make edits to the entry tool as needed.

-### Develop a data entry procedure
+### Develop a data entry procedure {#capture-entry}

 While building a reliable data entry tool is absolutely important in ensuring data quality, developing a clear and standard data entry process is even more important.
 Make sure to create a data entry process that includes the following things.

-1. Where paper forms should are stored, how they should be pulled, and how they should be returned.
+1. Where paper forms are stored, how they should be pulled, and how they should be returned to the storage location.
     - Consider organizing your forms in a way so that people entering data know what has been entered and what has not been entered
 1. Where electronic entry databases or files are stored and how they will be named.
     - Similar to Section \@ref(capture-electronic), you will want to name these files according to your style guide (e.g., `proja_w1_stu_svy_raw_entry1.xlsx`).